Healthcare: Neurology

 The patient and his/her neurologist will decide together when it is time to consider DBS.

 All patients will undergo an "on/off" evaluation in which their PD symptoms are assessed under conditions of no medication (“off”), and again with the full/maximal effect of medications (“on”).
 This is done by asking the patient to come in for evaluation first thing in the morning without having taken any PD medications.
 The neurologist will make an assessment of symptoms and document a physical exam on video.
 The patient will then take his/her usual first dose of medications.
 Once this dose has "kicked in" another assessment of symptoms will occur with another video documentation.
-This is done in order to gain a better understanding of which motor symptoms improve with medications which helps guide patient expectations of outcomes after DBS, and to ensure that DBS really does have some benefit to offer an individual.
+This is done in order to gain a better understanding of which motor symptoms improve with medications to help guide patient expectations of outcomes after DBS.

 Patients are also required to undergo a neuropsychological assessment to gain a better understanding of their baseline thinking skills and psychological state.
 Symptoms of depression or anxiety should be appropriately addressed prior to undergoing brain surgery.
 The presence of cognitive problems, such as dementia, may indicate a patient who is at risk of further cognitive decline after DBS, leading to more disability.
 Furthermore, the presence of dementia produces practical obstacles to achieving optimal outcomes.
 Patients with dementia may have difficulty accurately observing and articulating their symptoms, making adjustment of DBS parameters more difficult.
 Neuropsychological evaluation before surgery also provides an important baseline assessment; in cases where cognitive or emotional problems occur after surgery, the testing can be repeated and compared to preoperative scores to help determine the cause of the problems.
 Lastly, neuropsychological testing may be used to determine a “window of opportunity” when DBS can be safely pursued given the progressive nature of some cognitive problems in PD.